 Character-in-Action programs are Crescent's co-curricular activities that provide boys with ample opportunities to develop character outside the classroom.
 Through clubs and teams in the arts, business, robotics and athletics, your son will discover new interests and build his leadership skills.
 And our outreach programs will allow him to gain compassion for others both in our community and abroad.

-The generosity of our Crescent community provides vital support for our new facilities, signature academic programs and Student Financial Aid.
-Contributions, no matter what their size, allow us to deliver the best possible education for our boys – and help ensure that we continue to fulfil our mission: Men of Character from Boys of Promise.
+The generosity of our Crescent community provides vital support for our campus development, signature academic and co-curricular programs, and Student Financial Assistance.
+Contributions, no matter what their size, allow us to deliver the best possible education for our boys and help ensure that we continue to fulfill our mission: Men of Character from Boys of Promise.

 Crescent School is founded by J.W.
 “Jimmy” James to provide a solid education in “…a far gentler place than the fierce caning world” of other private schools at the time.
 Educating boys in Grades 5 to 8, Crescent’s early locations included 43 Rosedale Road and 76 Collier Street.